 Submission of the project's metadata and associated data sets to the chosen repository should occur within six months of final report acceptance.
-For submittals to the FS-RDA, the editor-in-chief or associate editor will work with the PI to ensure final acceptability of the metadata and associated data sets.
+For submittals to the FS-RDA, the program manager or production manager will work with the PI to ensure final acceptability of the metadata and associated data sets.
 No matter the chosen repository, the PI is responsible for ensuring that final metadata are provided to the FS-RDA.
 For all collected, generated, or compiled data PIs must ensure that they are evaluated for errors, as well as subjected to data proofing and validation procedures, prior to submittal.
 The PI is responsible for keeping the metadata in the official catalog current over time.